You must have proof of a negative COVID-19 test to travel to England from abroad.

 - you’re traveling from a country or territory on the green list

 You must take the test in the 3 days before the service on which you will arrive in England departs.

-For example, if you travel directly to England on Friday, you must take the test on or after Tuesday and will need to have the negative result available before boarding on Friday.
+For example, if you travel directly to England on Friday, you can take the test on or after Tuesday and will need to have the negative result available before boarding on Friday.

 How to provide proof of a negative test result

 - a printed document

 - an email or text message you can show on your phone - make sure your device is charged